fezhudz/IW4Studio/README.md

 * EpikIzCool - Mapping assistance and resources
 * Fixed Username - Lots of testing and ideas
 * Infinity Ward - Original COD4 SDK
+* 1.11 mod menu running on 1.14 and able to load both dlc mapss and custom maps from menu